bytedance/videx/README.md

 ## License

+This project is dual-licensed:

+- The MySQL engine implementation is licensed under GPL-2.0
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+- All other codes and scripts are licensed under MIT

+See the [LICENSE](./LICENSES) directory for details.

 ## Authors
 SQLBrain Group, ByteBrain, Bytedance